jaZabcd/medical_nonmedical_classifier_finetune_model/README.md

 `collecting diverse data of abstact, aerial, building, crowd, fashion, food, interior, mountains, people street, pets, sports, streets, underwater, vechile, wildlife for non medical images`

+# Workflow

+## Loading the model

+## Extract images from url or pdf

+Selenium for collecting image sources.

+ThreadPoolExecutor for decoding base64 and image bytes in parallel.

+Timing and memory profiling with time and tracemalloc.

+Graceful exception handling and detailed logs.